-The group therapy session must be co-led by two (2) DBT practitioners, and must be delivered for a minimum of 90 minutes; in standard practice the DBT skills training group typically has a duration of 120-150 minutes; and
+The group therapy session must be co-led by two (2) DBT practitioners, and must be delivered for a minimum of 90 minutes; in standard practice the DBT skills training group typically has a duration of 120-150 minutes;

 For DBT skills training groups which are co-led by two practitioners, one practitioner submits the group therapy claim for a client, with progress notes to be co-signed by both of the group co-leaders.
-The co-leader who submits the group therapy claim, must be an LMHP, and the co-leader who does not submit the claim, may be another qualified practitioner.
 All standard record-keeping requirements must be met, including recording start and end time of service.
-The co-leader of the DBT skills training group who does not submit the claim, may not have completed the DBT qualification, but must complete initial DBT didactic training within six (6) months of beginning to co-lead DBT skills training groups.
+The co-leader of the DBT skills training group who does not submit the claim, may not have completed the DBT qualification, but must complete initial DBT didactic training within six (6) months of beginning to co-lead DBT skills training groups; and

+LMSWs, PLPCs and PLMFTs may not directly bill for services provided to a Medicaid enrollee.
+LMSWs, PLPCs and PLMFTs W may be the rendering provider on a claim when in accordance with Title 46 and their individual practice act.